aidanpoe/uss-serenity1/TRAINING_SYSTEM_README.md

-# USS Serenity Training Management System
+# USS Voyager Training Management System

 ## Overview
 The training system has been completely redesigned from a simple text document display to a comprehensive file management platform with enterprise-level features.